abubinski/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

         --current-vm-sizes "Standard_D8s_v3"
      ```

-## Cluster autoscaler with Virtual Machines Node Pools
+## Cluster autoscaler with Virtual Machines Node Pools (preview)
 Virtual Machines node pools support [cluster autoscaler][cluster-autoscaler].
 This can be enabled using the flag `--enable-cluster-autoscaler` during cluster creation, while adding a new node pool, or in updating an existing manual node pool.

+When using cluster autoscaler with Virtual Machine node pools,

+### Requirements
+- To enable cluster autoscaler with Virtual Machine node pools, the node pool must only use one VM size.
+-

 ### Create an AKS cluster with Virtual Machines node pools and cluster-autoscaler enabled
 - Create an AKS cluster with Virtual Machines node pools using the [`az aks create`][az aks create] command with the `--vm-set-type` flag set to `"VirtualMachines"` and with the flag `--enable-cluster-autoscaler`.